Items 1-12 of 26

 - Graphite: Very light and extremely stiff.
 Provides fantastic control.
 For advanced play (yet still very affordable).

-- Carbon Fiber: Lightest and stiffest.
+- Carbon Fiber: Stiffest and most lightweight badminton racquets.
 No better material for the player who wants top performance and is willing to pay for it.

 - High Performance Plastic: One-piece molded racquets are lightweight and durable.
 Not indestructible but with no strings to break and the ability to return to shape, it's perfect for schools and unsupervised players.